NEW | Science-Backed Weight Management Now At Our Digital Pharmacy

 Whether you’re looking for birth control, want to lighten a heavy period or manage PMS symptoms, the contraceptive pill can be a real wonder… but how does the pill actually work?
-Dr Sarah Welsh, NHS Gynaecology Doctor and HANX Co-Founder, is at your service.
-If your pharmaceutical leaflets leave you lost and you want an easy to understand, medically sound overview of hormonal contraception and the different types of Pills available to you via HANX Fix: Pill, she’s got you.
+Dr Sarah Welsh, gynaecology expert and HANX Co-Founder, is at your service.
+If your pharmaceutical leaflets leave you lost and you want an easy to understand, medically sound overview of hormonal contraception now at the HANX digital pharmacy, she’s got you.

 Please remember: this is guidance only, and does not replace the advice of your GP or health professional.